How to Anchor a Boat in Canada

 • For safety and security reasons

-• In difficult weather conditions or low visibility
+• In rough weather or when there is low visibility

-How long a boat stays at anchor can vary from a few hours to a few weeks depending on its reason for being anchored.
+• During maintenance.
+How long a boat stays at anchor can vary from a few hours to a few weeks depending on why it is being anchored.

 Anchoring regulations